LucaFilipozzi/mod_auth_override/README.md

 After successful authentication (based on the standard behaviour of mod_authn_file), REMOTE_USER is set to 'alice'.

-This module, mod_auth_override, implements an authorization check that will update REMOTE_USER to the value of the request header, SOME_HEADER (in this case, 'bob').
+This module, mod_auth_override, implements an fixhup hook that will update REMOTE_USER to the value of the request header, SOME_HEADER (in this case, 'bob').

 ## notes

 RequestHeaderPlus, from [mod_setenvifplus][1], is used in the example above solely to demonstrate the use of AuthOverride.
-It is assumed that the request header used with AuthOverride will be set by mod_auth_shib or mod_auth_cas.
+It is assumed that the request header used with AuthOverride will be set by mod_shib2 or mod_auth_cas.

 Patches providing rpm or deb packaging welcome.